mgb-dev/mgb-dev/README.md

 <h3 align="center">
     <em>
-    Backend developer passionate about systems, automation, and
+    Backend Developer passionate about systems, automation, and
     <br/>
     digging deep to understand how things work.
     </em>